-Grant amount and grant period
+3. Grant amount and grant period

 The Australian Government approved a total of \$169.1 million over four years for the Defence Industry Development Grants Program.
 Of this, \$15.5 million over two years is available from 2024-25 for applications which support Australia's Nuclear-Powered Submarine (NPS) program.
-For this stream, approximately \$17.7 million (approximately \$5.7 million in 2025 and \$4 million per year from 2025-26 to 2027-28) will be available, however an authorised officer within Defence will have discretion to reprofile the funding between the streams to ensure the most meritorious applications https://www.finance.gov.au/government/commonwealth-grants/commonwealth-grants-rules-guidelines are funded.
-Approximately \$1.7 million of the total stream funds is available for projects that support the NPS program in 2025-26.
+For the Sovereign Industrial Priorities stream, approximately \$114 million (approximately \$39 million in 2025 and \$25 million per year from 2025-26 to 2027-28) will be available, however an authorised officer within Defence will have discretion to reprofile the funding between the streams to ensure the most meritorious applications are funded.
+Approximately \$13 million of the total stream funds is available for projects that support the NPS program (approximately \$1.4 million in 2024-25 and \$11.6 million in 2025-26).